 The PhD program in Counselor Education and Supervision prepares students for leadership positions in the counseling profession and for teaching opportunities as university professors.
-This residential, full-time program allows students to build upon their CACREP-accredited master's degree and includes advanced practicum and field experiences.
-The doctoral program in Counselor Education and Supervision enhances student knowledge of counseling, supervision, teaching, research & scholarship, and leadership & advocacy.
+This residential, full-time program allows students to build upon their CACREP-accredited master's degree and includes advanced Practicum and Field experiences.
+In alignment with the most recent CACREP standards, the doctoral program in Counselor Education and Supervision enhances student knowledge of counseling, supervision, teaching, research & scholarship, and leadership & advocacy.

-Certificates and/or Certification and/or Licensure
+Certification and Licensure